zeroc-ice/ice/python/BuildInstructionsLinuxMacOS.md

 The build of Ice for Python requires to first build Ice for C++ in the `cpp` subdirectory.

-Edit `config/Make.rules` to establish your build configuration.
+From the top-level source directory, edit `config/Make.rules` to establish your build configuration.
 The comments in the file provide more information.

 Change to the Ice for Python source subdirectory: